woocommerce/qit-documentation/docs/installation-setup/local-env-setup.md

 ## Prerequisites

 - **Docker:** Ensure that Docker (or a compatible container runtime) is installed and running on your machine.
-- **QIT CLI Authenticated:** Confirm that the QIT CLI is authenticated with your WooCommerce Marketplace account.
-Refer to [Authenticating with QIT](#).

 ## When to Use the Local Test Environment